What should you put on your CTO resume?

 Refer to our Resume Education Section Guide to get a robust and fuller understanding of this section.

-Here's a resume sample showcasing the ideal education section for your resume:
+Here's a CTO sample resume showcasing the ideal education section for your CTO resume:

 For more CTO cv examples like this, read on.